mrjones2014/BlazorCMS/README.md

 | Without Cache | 7.5 MB           | 17.7 MB   |
 | With Cache    | 34.5 KB          | 17.7 MB   |

-These results show that, at least with an application this small scale, the browser is able to cache about 99% of the data it needs ([including the framework assemblies themselves](https://github.com/dotnet/aspnetcore/issues/18448)) to download in order to run the application.
+These results show that, at least with an application this small scale, the browser is able to cache over 99% of the data it needs ([including the framework assemblies themselves](https://github.com/dotnet/aspnetcore/issues/18448)) to download in order to run the application.
 Based on these numbers, the WASM .NET runtime most likely clocks in somewhere around 7.25 MB when published for production.